PsCushman/credit-risk-classification-challenge/README.md

 In this data analysis, we evaluated the performance of two machine learning models for predicting loan risk – the original logistic regression model and the logistic regression model with RandomOverSampler.
 The goal was to identify which model performs best in predicting both healthy and high-risk loans, taking into account precision, recall, and balanced accuracy.

+There are two notebooks.
+One should be used for grading and it clearly marked as such (credit_risk_classification_FOR_GRADING.ipynb).
+The other was for my own use to gain a better understanding about how the model is making the predictions (credit_risk_classifacation_extras.ipynb).

 ## Results

 * **Machine Learning Model 1 (Logistocal Regression)**: